 Q: What CGM can I get funded while I wait to transition to a funded pump?

-From 1 October 2024, you can access the FreeStyle Libre 2 or the Dexcom One+.
+From 1 October 2024, you can access any of the five funded CGMs.
 This allows you to run an 'open loop' system, where the CGM and insulin pump aren't connected to each other.

 To access these products, you will need to have an appointment with your diabetes specialist team or a training day booked.